 Sub-processor notification obligations.
 Under GDPR Article 28, controllers must be notified of sub-processor changes and have the right to object.
 Salesforce’s acquisition of Cimulate means Salesforce’s sub-processor infrastructure now processes data that previously ran through Cimulate’s independent stack.
 Your DPO needs to assess whether this constitutes a sub-processor change requiring customer notification downstream.

 AI-specific regulatory exposure.
 The EU AI Act classifies certain recommendation systems as high-risk AI when they influence consumer behavior at scale.
-If Cimulate’s models are integrated into Agentforce or Data Cloud pipelines post-acquisition, the combined system may cross classification thresholds that the standalone Cimulate deployment did not.
+With Cimulate’s models now integrated into Agentforce Commerce, the combined system may cross classification thresholds that the standalone Cimulate deployment did not.
 Enterprise architects building on top of this stack need to assess whether the integrated architecture triggers new conformity obligations.

 For a deeper look at how GDPR obligations interact with Salesforce’s AI architecture, the earlier analysis on RGPD and Salesforce AI implications for DSIs covers the regulatory mechanics in detail.